 Range: $800 to $7,000

-Flooring may be the most important aspect of the master bathroom design.
+Flooring may be the most important aspect of the primary bathroom design.
 You have several options to choose from.
 Tile, vinyl, linoleum, and even carpet are flooring options in a bathroom.

 You also have the option of heated floors, custom flooring and hardwood installs as well.
 When deciding on your flooring, you need to think about maintenance, cleaning, and upkeep.
 Some floors will only require a broom and mop to keep up on, while others will need to be sealed and treated annually.